plotly/plotly.py/doc/python/horizontal-vertical-shapes.md

 #### Adding Autoshapes to Multiple Facets / Subplots

-The same line or box can be added to mulitple facets by using the `'all'` keyword in the `row` and `col` arguments like with `Figure.add_shape`.
+The same line or box can be added to multiple facets by using the `'all'` keyword in the `row` and `col` arguments like with `Figure.add_shape`.
 For example
 ```python